 IP Access List¶

-You can create a database user to access to your Atlas cluster in the Connect dialog.
-You can also add the database user from the Clusters view.
+You can create a database user to access your Atlas database deployment in the Connect dialog.
+You can also add the database user from the Database Deployment view.

 Connect Your Application¶

-In the Clusters view, click Connect for the cluster to which you want to connect.
+- In the Database Deployments view, click Connect for the database deployment to which you want to connect.